N-R-K/shellmarks/README.md

 # Shellmarks

-A simple script to manage bookmarks via symlinks.
+A simple shell script for managing bookmarks via symlinks.

 ![shellmarks](shellmarks.png)

 Shellmarks is heavily inspired by [bashmarks](https://github.com/huyng/bashmarks).
 Unlike bashmarks however, shellmarks uses symlinks to create and manage bookmarks.

-This is good because now you can point many different application, such as your filemanger, to this single unified directory.
-You no longer need to maintain different ways of bookmarking on different apps.
+This is good because now you can point many different application, such as your filemanger or the filepicker etc, to a single unified directory.
+You no longer need to maintain different bookmarks for different applications.

 ## Installation